Is Cassava Good for You?

 PhotoCredit: Ezinne’s Kitchen

-In addition, cassava is a high-carb food.
+In addition, cassava root is a high-carb food.
 While research, suggests cassava is less likely to cause spike in blood sugar, diabetics should eat it in moderation.

-Risks and Considerations
+Risks and Considerations in the Cassava Root Consumption

 1. Cyanide Toxicity